Rcrossmeister/Rcrossmeister.github.io/_pages/about.md

   <details>
     <summary>📰📰 History News</summary>

-    - *2024.05*: &nbsp;🎉🎉 Our paper **"Towards Better Question Generation in QA-based Event Extraction"** is accepted by ACL 2024.
+    - *2024.05*: 🎉🎉 Our paper **"Towards Better Question Generation in QA-based Event Extraction"** is accepted by ACL 2024.
-    - *2024.05*: &nbsp;🎉🎉 Our paper **"Knowledge-to-SQL: Enhancing SQL Generation with Data Expert LLM"** is accepted by ACL 2024.
+    - *2024.05*: 🎉🎉 Our paper **"Knowledge-to-SQL: Enhancing SQL Generation with Data Expert LLM"** is accepted by ACL 2024.

   </details>